North Korea says 6th nuke test was H-bomb, 'perfect success'

-TOKYO – North Korea announced it detonated a thermonuclear device Sunday in its sixth and most powerful nuclear test to date.
-The North called the test a "perfect success" while its neighbors condemned the blast immediately.
+TOKYO (AP) — North Korea announced it detonated a thermonuclear device Sunday in its sixth and most powerful nuclear test to date, a big step toward its goal of developing nuclear weapons capable of striking anywhere in the U.S. The North called it a "perfect success" while its neighbors condemned the blast immediately.

 Continue Reading Below

-Though the precise strength of the blast has yet to be determined, the artificial earthquake it caused was several times stronger than tremors generated by its previous tests.
+Though the precise strength of the explosion has yet to be determined, South Korea's weather agency said the artificial earthquake it caused was five to six times stronger than tremors generated by its previous tests.
 It reportedly shook buildings in China and in Russia.

-The test was carried out at 12:29 p.m. local time at the Punggye-ri site where North Korea has conducted nearly all of its past nuclear tests.
+The test was carried out at 12:29 p.m. local time at the Punggye-ri site where North Korea has also conducted past nuclear tests.
 Officials in Seoul put the magnitude at 5.7, while the U.S. Geological Survey said it was a magnitude 6.3.
+The strongest artificial quake from previous tests was a magnitude 5.3.

 North Korea's state-run television broadcast a special bulletin Sunday afternoon to announce the test.
 It said leader Kim Jong Un attended a meeting of the ruling party's presidium and signed the go-ahead order.
 Earlier in the day, the party's newspaper ran a front-page story showing photos of Kim examining what it said was a nuclear warhead being fitted onto the nose of an intercontinental ballistic missile.